 We recently had a call with a solar company that was installing 20-30 projects a month.
 We were surprised to learn that they were still using a spreadsheet file from 2015 to organize their jobs.
-When we asked why they haven’t moved to a software-based project management system yet, they replied with a bit of resignation and embarrassment,
+When we asked why they haven’t moved to a solar project management software yet, they replied with a bit of resignation and embarrassment,

 “We tried at least 4 CRMs and project management solutions, but none of them worked.
 One required too much set-up, another click around all over the place to do simple things, and yet another didn’t have a way to connect to our documents easily.”

 We came away thinking that they hadn't found the right fit yet.

 Imagine going to a black tie event with shoes that don’t fit well.
 You’re suffering with each and every step.
 The result is that you may decide that you just don’t like those kinds of events categorically - not because you didn’t enjoy the company but because your experience could not exceed your discomfort in those poorly fitted shoes.

 For your solar software stack, the same level of frustration can accompany every login, keystroke, upload, or output if the fit is not right.
 Something that was supposed to add value to your business is now a source of annoyance, or worse yet, a stranded investment.